cwjohan/markdown-to-html/README.md

 not used in README.md files but, rather, in comments and issue text on Github.
 May be abbreviated `-c` on the command line.

-#### `--template`
+#### `--template <filename or path>`

 Optional HTML template file to be used.
 You can set this template instead of --title and --stylesheet.
-The only requirement is that the template should contain an outlet named {markdown} to indicate where the markdown code will be placed.
+The only requirement is that the template should contain a token named {markdown} to indicate where the markdown code will be placed.

 Example template:
 ```